 While secondhand smoke is harmful anywhere, it’s particularly dangerous when confined to indoor environments, such as homes and offices.
-This is the case because these spaces do not allow the smoke to disperse; instead, it lingers in the air for hours, even after burning just one cigarette.
+This is the case because these spaces do not allow the smoke to disperse; instead, it lingers in the air for hours, even after just one cigarette has been burned.
 This puts the spouses and children of smokers at very high risk of health problems related to second hand smoke inhalation.

 Decades of research conducted by health experts has linked secondhand tobacco smoke exposure to an increased risk of all of the following health problems:

-Most people associate cigarette smoke primarily with an increased risk of lung cancer.
-But heart disease is actually the number one cause of death among active smokers.
-When a person inhales tobacco smoke, his or her heart rate increases while the blood vessels constrict; this places a lot of stress on the heart and cardiovascular system.
+- Heart disease.
+While most people associate cigarette smoke primarily with an increased risk of lung cancer, heart disease is actually the number one cause of death among active smokers.
+When a person inhales tobacco smoke, his or her heart rate increases while the blood vessels constrict, this places a lot of stress on the heart and cardiovascular system.
 Smoking also thickens the blood, damages the blood vessels, and raises cholesterol levels.
-Unfortunately, breathing in second hand tobacco smoke produces similar effects in nonsmokers.
-According to the US Surgeon General, living or working in an indoor environment where they allow smoking increases a nonsmokers’ risk of developing heart disease by 25–30%.
+Unfortunately, breathing in secondhand tobacco smoke has been shown to produce similar effects in nonsmokers.
+According to the US Surgeon General, living or working in an indoor environment where smoking is allowed increases a nonsmokers’ risk of developing heart disease by 25–30%.

-Regular inhalation of second hand tobacco smoke can dramatically increase a person’s risk of stroke.
-That’s because of the aforementioned damage to blood vessels and increase in blood pressure that second hand smoke exposure causes.
-According to a study published in the American Journal of Preventive Medicine, frequent exposure to second hand smoke can raise a person’s stroke risk by 30%.
+- Stroke.
+Because of the aforementioned damage to blood vessels and increase in blood pressure that secondhand smoke exposure causes, regular inhalation of secondhand tobacco smoke can dramatically increase a person’s risk of stroke.
+According to a study published in the American Journal of Preventive Medicine, frequent exposure to secondhand smoke can raise a person’s stroke risk by 30%.

-In addition to raising the risk of lung cancer by 20-30%, exposure to secondhand smoke may increase a person’s risk of developing other tobacco related cancers.
-Such as bladder cancer, pancreatic cancer, and even aggressive skin cancer.
+- Cancer.
+In addition to raising the risk of lung cancer by 20-30%, exposure to secondhand smoke may increase a person’s risk of developing other tobacco related cancers, such as bladder cancer, pancreatic cancer, and even aggressive skin cancer.

+- Asthma.
 While secondhand smoke does not directly cause asthma, it can make a person’s asthma symptoms far more severe—even life threatening.
-Severe asthma symptoms after second hand tobacco smoke exposure are particularly likely when the asthmatic is a young child.
+Severe asthma symptoms are particularly likely when the asthmatic being exposed to secondhand tobacco smoke is a young child.

-Tobacco smoke exposure can have a detrimental effect on the immune system, and it can be a respiratory irritant.
-Those with regular secondhand smoke exposure are therefore more likely to develop bronchitis, ear infections, pneumonia, and other upper respiratory infections.
-Once again, the risk of developing these health issues dramatically increases when secondhand smoke exposure happens to a child.
+- Susceptibility to infection.
+Tobacco smoke exposure is thought to have a detrimental effect on the immune system, as well as being a respiratory irritant.
+Those who are exposed to secondhand smoke regularly are therefore more likely to develop bronchitis, ear infections, pneumonia, and other upper respiratory infections.
+Once again, the risk of developing these health issues dramatically increases when the person being exposed to secondhand smoke is a child.
 The elderly may also be more susceptible to these ill effects.

+- Sudden death in infants.
 Exposure to the chemicals in tobacco smoke, either while in the womb or in the home, can have a devastating effect on the health of infants.
-In extreme cases, babies have suffered from Sudden Infant Death Syndrome (SIDS) after tobacco smoke exposure.
+In extreme cases, babies have suffered from Sudden Infant Death Syndrome (SIDS) after being exposed to tobacco smoke.
 As the name of this syndrome suggests, these infants die suddenly and apparently inexplicably, after appearing healthy just hours prior.